 Wife and life rhyme neatly, but of course there are plenty of Male Trailers out there and that this theory also applies to them.
 So we could alternatively go with Happy Expat Trailer avoids Posting Failure or even Happy Expat Spouse, Happy Expat House… but I digress.

-Usually, in her home country environment, the wife has CONTROL over her life.
-She can vote.
-She can buy a house.
-She can open a bank account.
-She can apply for a job or leave a job.
-She can speak the language.
-She has a support network around her.
+Usually, in their home country environment, the spouse has CONTROL over their life.
+They can vote.
+They can buy a house.
+They can open a bank account.
+They can apply for a job or leave a job.
+They can speak the language.
+They have a support network around her.

-When she moves abroad as becomes an EXPAT wife, she effectively LOSES CONTROL of her life.
+When they move abroad and becomes an EXPAT spouse, they effectively LOSE CONTROL of their life.

-She is starting from scratch and although it sounds like a fabulous opportunity (and usually it is a fabulous opportunity) taking this road less travelled is – in the short term at least – far harder than sticking with the status quo that she left behind.
+The spouse is starting from scratch and although it sounds like a fabulous opportunity (and usually it is a fabulous opportunity) taking this road less travelled is – in the short term at least – far harder than sticking with the status quo that they left behind.

 The number one reason expat postings fail is because the partner or trailing spouse is unhappy.
 Lonely, bored, can’t, shan’t, won’t adapt or has no idea how to.

 I don’t need to read this in a survey or a newspaper.
 It’s a fact.
 It happens plenty.

 Here are just a few of the possible misery factors the trailing spouse can and often will encounter in a new posting:

 Language barrier.
 Loneliness.
 Depression.
 Loss of identity.
 Boredom.
 Isolation.
 Culture shock.
 Lack of understanding from working partner.
 Lack of support from company that has relocated them.
 Lack of positive mental attitude.
 Homesickness.
 Dawning realisation that an expat posting was not the magic plaster to stick a failing relationship back together.
 Fear.
 Stress.
 Inability to cope with change.
 Dislike of local food.
 Nervous of driving on the other side of the road.
 To shy to talk to strangers.
 Out of comfort zone.
 Loss of control.